Securities Lending Strategies: Exclusive Valuations and Auction Bids: Introduction

-The above studies fail to fully consider the full extent to which lending desks bridge the demand and supply gap by setting loan rates and managing inventory by finding securities externally or using the positions of other trading desks within the same firm.
-A more complete study on the effects of short selling must look to incorporate the actions of the main players and how they look to alter their cost structure or the demand/supply mechanisms, by pulling the above levers they have at their disposal.
+Existing studies on securities lending fail to consider the full extent to which lending desks bridge the demand and supply gap by setting loan rates and managing inventory by finding securities externally or using the positions of other trading desks within the same firm (section \ref{sec:Related-Literature} summarizes much of the existing literature in this space, from which we see that the actions of the lending desks are mostly ignored; appendix \ref{sec:Securities-Lending-Background} provides an introductory background to securities lending).
+A more complete study on the effects of short selling must look to incorporate the actions of the main players and how they look to alter their cost structure or the demand/supply mechanisms by pulling the above levers (setting loan rates and managing inventory) they have at their disposal.
+In this paper and related works (Kashyap 2017), we derive various theoretical results that consider the modus operandi of the players in the lending space and supplement the results with practical considerations that can be operationally useful on a daily basis.

 The securities lending business is a cash cow for brokerage firms.
+(D’Avolio 2002; Jones \& Lamont 2002; and Duffie, Garleanu, \& Pedersen 2002) have details on the mechanics of the equity lending market; (End notes \ref{enu:One} and \ref{enu:Two}) have further details on the historical evolution of securities lending.
 Lenders are assured of a positive spread on every loan transaction they make.
 Historically, the loan rates were determined mostly as a result of a bargaining process between parties taking the loan and traders on the securities lending desks.
-Recent trends, due to increased competitive pressures among different players (lending desks and other intermediaries), the introduction of various third party agents that provide information and advice to beneficial owners (the actual asset owners who supply inventory to the lending desks), and the treatment of securities lending as an investment management and trading discipline, have compressed the spreads (difference between the rate at which lending desks acquire inventory and the rate at which make loans) and forced lending desks to look for ways to improve their profit margins.
+Recent trends due to increased competitive pressures among different players (lending desks and other intermediaries), the introduction of various third party agents that provide information and advice to beneficial owners (the actual asset owners who supply inventory to the lending desks), and the treatment of securities lending as an investment management and trading discipline, have compressed the spreads (difference between the rate at which lending desks acquire inventory and the rate at which they make loans) and forced lending desks to look for ways to improve their profit margins.